The Basics: Overview

 Watch your weight.

 Staying at a healthy weight lowers your risk of back pain.
-If you are overweight, losing weight in a healthy way can reduce the strain on your back.
+If you’re overweight, losing weight in a healthy way can reduce the strain on your back.
+Get tips for staying at a healthy weight.

 Get enough calcium and vitamin D.